hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

   * but these relationships exist only in the mind of the developer.
   * We just had to accept the fact that Java's `ExecutorService` is based on *unstructured concurrency*.
 * In contrast, single-threaded code *always* enforces a hierarchy of tasks and subtasks.
-* Let's consider a single-threaded version of our restaurant example.

 ---